halcyondr/sre-ha-final/project/dr_template.md

 ## Steps:
 You won't actually perform these steps, but write out what you would do to "fail-over" your application and database cluster to the other region.
 Think about all the pieces that were setup and how you would use those in the other region
+1) Failover the Ubuntu web servers by using Route53 to direct traffic from the public DNS to the load balancer in the alternate region
+2) Promote the EKS cluster in the secondary region
+3) Promote the out of region copy of the RDS database using the RDS console in the region where the secondary cluster is located